Phosphide: Polyphosphides

-Two polyphosphide ions, P_{3}^{4−} found in K_{4}P_{3} and P_{4}^{5−} found in K5P4, are radical anions with an odd number of valence electrons making both compounds paramagnetic.
+Two polyphosphide ions, P_{3}^{4−} found in K_{4}P_{3} and P_{4}^{5−} found in K5P4, are radical anions with an odd number of valence electrons.

 Preparation of phosphide and polyphosphide materials

 There are many ways to prepare phosphide compounds.
 One common way involves heating a metal and red phosphorus (P) under inert atmospheric conditions or vacuum.
 In principle, all metal phosphides and polyphosphides can be synthesized from elemental phosphorus and the respective metal element in stoichiometric forms.
 However, the synthesis is complicated due to several problems.
 The exothermic reactions are often explosive due to local overheating.
 Oxidized metals, or even just an oxidized layer on the exterior of the metal, causes extreme and unacceptably high temperatures for beginning phosphorination.
 Hydrothermal reactions to generate nickel phosphides have produced pure and well crystallized nickel phosphide compounds, Ni2P and Ni12P5.
 These compounds were synthesized through a solid-liquid reaction between NiCl2*12H2O and red phosphorus at 200 °C for 24 and 48 hours, respectively.

 Metal phosphides are also produced by reaction of tris(trimethylsilyl)phosphine with metal halides.
 In this method, the halide is liberated as the volatile trimethylsilyl chloride.